INTERVIEW-India's BPCL aims to double refining margins with refinery expansion

 Once the refinery expansion is complete, BPCL also expects to lift lower volumes of oil products from private refiners such as Reliance Industries and Essar Oil.

 "I think this is a step to self-sufficiency in our marketing network and we will not be depending on others," he said.
-BPCL now markets about 12 percent more fuel than it refines, he said.
+BPCL now markets about 12 percent more fuel than it refines on its own, he said.

-There are no immediate plans to export any oil products once the refining capacity is increased, Shukla said.
+There are no immediate plans to export any oil products once its refining capacity is increased, Shukla said.

 BPCL also operates a 240,000 bpd refinery at Mumbai in western India, and has majority stakes in the 60,000 bpd Numaligarh refinery in northeast India and the 120,000 bpd Bina refinery in central India.

-It plans to double capacity of the Bina refinery in about two years and increase the capacity at Numaligarh in four to five years, he said.
+It plans to double capacity of the Bina refinery in about two years and increase the capacity at Numaligarh in 4 to 5 years, he said.
+(Editing by Tom Hogue)

 May 1 There will be no emerging Asian foreign exchange market reports on Monday as most Asian financial markets are closed to mark the Labour Day holiday.